JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 ## Hands On

-As stated in the [Video Presenting Classmates](), the basic idea of the model is to keep track of the amount of drug that goes inside and ouside the compartment as shown in the following equation:
+As stated in the [Video Presenting Classmates](), the basic idea of the model is to keep track of the amount of drug that goes inside and ouside the compartments as time passes.
+This behavior is shown in the following equation:

 $$
 \frac{dC_n}{dt}=Input\space rate\space of\space drug-Output\space rate\space of\space drug